-- Add one tablespoon of milk at a time, until mixture forms into crumbled dough texture (see picture in post).
+- Begin adding one tablespoon of water at a time, until mixture forms into slightly crumbled dough texture.
 Dough should be moist, but slightly crumbly.
 Use your hands if necessary to make sure everything is well mixed at the end.

 - Press mixture into prepared pan with slightly wet hands.
 Flatten as much as you can.
 (I used the overhang of parchment paper to press and get really flat.)

-- In a small microwave safe bowl, melt chocolate chips and coconut oil together, 10-30 seconds, in increments, until chocolate is completely melted, then add in peppermint extract and stir again.
+- Melt the chocolate: in a small microwave safe bowl, melt chocolate chips and coconut oil together on half power, about 20-30 seconds, in increments as needed, until chocolate is completely melted, then add in peppermint extract and stir again.

 - Pour melted chocolate over bars and place in freezer for 30 minutes, or refrigerator for at least 1 hour to set.
 Lift parchment paper from pan and cut into 10 bars.

 - Store bars in airtight container in fridge up to 2 weeks, and in freezer well wrapped for up to 3 months.

 *I’ve made this recipe with both flaxseed meal and almond meal.
 Either work depending on your dietary needs.

 *Make sure to add water only 1 tablespoon at a time, stirring in between.
 All protein powders are different and will absorb liquid differently.